 2 heaping teaspoons chopped jalapenos (I use Mt Olive)

-Using a food processor, add fish to the bowl and pulse until it breaks into even small pieces, add Old Bay, smoked paprika, garlic powder, and celery seed on top of fish.
+Using a food processor (a mini processor works well here), add Mahi to the bowl and pulse until it breaks into even small pieces.
+Add Old Bay, smoked paprika, garlic powder, and celery seed on top of fish.
 Pulse to combine.
 Add mayonnaise, lemon juice and apple cider vinegar, pulse to coat the fish.
 Add the chopped jalapenos and pulse to combine.
-The dip should be pink, if it needed add more smoked paprika.
+The dip should be pink, if needed add more smoked paprika.